MIT-SPARK/Awesome-DCIST-T4/README.md

 # You also need to set the robot name.
 Example:
 echo export ADT4_ROBOT_NAME="spot" >> ~/.zshrc

+# If you want to use Zenoh, you need to run:
+echo export RMW_IMPLEMENTATION=rmw_zenoh_cpp >> ~/.zshrc
+# See the bottom of this README for details on setting up multi-host zenoh

 # Source to update all changes
 source ~/.zshrc
 ```